 ACCT 6330 Taxation of Business Entities (students who have 6 hours of undergraduate credit in taxation should choose an alternative accounting course to this one.)

 ACCT 6333 Accounting Systems

 ACCT 6335 Financial Statement Analysis

-And choose one e of the following:
+And choose one of the following:

 ACCT 6332 Advanced Topics in Taxation

 ACCT 6342 Internal Auditing

 ACCT 6343 Accounting for Governmental and Nonprofit Entities

-Students completing the 5-year B.B.A./M.B.A. program must take each of these courses: ACCT 6330, 6333, 6335, 6342, 6343) and ACCT 6332, Advanced Topics in Taxation, for a total of 18 graduate-level hours in the accounting concentration.
+Students completing the 5-year B.B.A./M.B.A. program must take each of these courses: ACCT 6330, 6332.
+6333, 6335, 6342, and 6343), for a total of 18 graduate-level hours in the accounting concentration.